Basic Introduction to Film Capacitors

 Capacitor Types: electrolytic, ceramic, tantalum, plastic film

-The internal structure of film capacitors is mainly as follows: metal foil (or a foil obtained by metalizing plastic) is used as the electrode plate, and plastic is used as the dielectric.
-Obtained by winding or stacking process.
-The different arrangements of foils and films lead to a variety of construction methods.
-The figure below is a typical schematic diagram of thin-film capacitors.
+The internal structure of film capacitors consists of metal foil (or metallized plastic film) used as electrode plates, and plastic film used as the dielectric.
+These components are combined through winding or stacking processes.
+The different arrangements of foils and films enable a variety of construction methods, making film capacitors highly versatile for diverse applications.

 typical schematic diagram of thin-film capacitors